alexkmbk/1CI/README.md

 from the repository.
 If it is not defined, it would be used the path “WorkingDir\\Backup”.

-ScheduledJobUser &lt;CatalogRef.Users&gt; - The user from the whom name will execute scheduled task.
+ScheduledJobUser &lt;CatalogRef.Users&gt; - the user from the whom name will execute scheduled task.

+TestDBDir &lt;String&gt; - path to test-database directory.

+TestDBAdminName &lt;String&gt; - Test DB admin name

+TestDBAdminPassword &lt;String&gt; - Test DB admin password

 Catalog “Actions”
 =================